 Let alone their environmental consequences.
 As a result, you should pay a little more money and buy a made equipment that fits all of the requirements.

 There are two types of foggers: cold foggers and thermal foggers.
 Both types of foggers can be used to reduce mosquito populations, and each has its own set of benefits and drawbacks.

-Mosquito foggers operate in a variety of ways, but for the purposes of this essay, I’m only going to go over the basics.
+Mosquito foggers operate in various ways, but I will only go over the basics for this essay.

 Thermal mosquito foggers